Oct 22nd & 23rd 2021

 12. No work can be done on race car on the track.
 No tools allowed on track.
 No crew is allowed on the track, ever!
 Track officials may pull sheet metal away from tire.
 Absolutely no other work on cars will be done!!

 13. Any driver stopping on track and exiting car to argue with officials for any reason will be penalized at track official's discretion.
+Any car going to wrong way at any time will be disqualified and parked. (unless told by official)

 14. No car can receive any assistance from another car during the last lap of the race.